larsphilipp/AdvNum19_DataServer/README.md

 </p>
 <br>

-The code that gets the headlines, descriptions, links and the name of the newspapers that published the articles of a given company from Yahoo Finance is written as the `get_news_of_company` function using the `ticker` symbol as the input:
+The code that gets the headlines, descriptions, links and the name of the newspapers that published the articles of a given company from Yahoo Finance is written as the `get_news_of_company` function using the `ticker` symbol and today's and yesterday's data as inputs.
+We use yesterday's date to check if there are still news headlines from the day before on Yahoo Finance to avoid duplicates in our data.

 <details><summary>Click to see the code</summary>
 <p>